rkozello/git-parameter/README.md

 # git-parameter
-This is 'main' branch commit tagged 'v1-main'
+This is 'main' branch commit untagged